buzzqw/TUS/OBSS/markdown-separati/en/25-equipment-armor-and-shields.md

 **Mov. (movement)**: is the reduction in meters of movement to apply per Movement Action.

 **Magic Check**: The - indicates that Magic Check isn' \*\*t required.
-The numbers indicated are to be added to difficulty of the Magic Check.
+The numbers indicated are to be added to the difficulty of the Magic Check.

 **Cost**: the cost of a +1 armor or shield is 2250gp, +2 10000gp.
 It is practically not possible to purchase armor or shields or weapons with enchantments higher than +2, they must be *found*.